wilgaboury/jsignal/docs/src/content/docs/start/hotswap.md

 description: Setup guide for using JSignal's hotswap fetaure
 ---

 One of JSignal's main features is it's built in support for hotswap development, as in it can apply certain code changes to the user interface without having to restart a running application.
-This feature is supported via both [Espresso](https://github.com/oracle/graal/tree/master/espresso)(recommended) and [Hotswap Agent](https://github.com/HotswapProjects/HotswapAgent).
+This feature is supported via both [Espresso](https://github.com/oracle/graal/tree/master/espresso) (recommended) and [Hotswap Agent](https://github.com/HotswapProjects/HotswapAgent).

-## Intellij Settings
+## Intellij Gradle Settings

-To set up hotswap in Intellij Idea CE change the following:
+To set up hotswap in Intellij Idea with Gradle, change the following:

 - set `Build, Execution, Deployment > Build Tools > Gradle > Build and run using & Run tests using` to `IntelliJ IDEA`
 - disable `Build, Execution, Deployment > Debugger > HotSwap > Build project before reloading classes`